March 27th, 2026

 • Logs and output from the run

-• Git / Makefile specific errors (e.g. bad repo URL, missing branch, or Makefile target not found) are surfaced as clear, user‑friendly messages, rather than opaque generic failures.
+• Git / build script specific errors (e.g. bad repo URL, missing branch, or build script not found) are surfaced as clear, user‑friendly messages, rather than opaque generic failures.

 Learn more at Run Commands by Script, OSQuery, File, or Git Repo.